blackadi/GraphAPI_addKey_API_SP/README.md

 ## Add a certificate to an existing servicePrincipal

-> **:danger: ServicePrincipals that don’t have any existing valid certificates (i.e.: no certificates have been added yet, or all certificates have expired), won’t be able to use this service action.
+> **:no_entry: ServicePrincipals that don’t have any existing valid certificates (i.e.: no certificates have been added yet, or all certificates have expired), won’t be able to use this service action.
 [Update servicePrincipal](https://docs.microsoft.com/en-us/graph/api/serviceprincipal-update?view=graph-rest-1.0&tabs=http) can be used to perform an update instead.**

 ### Prerequisite
 - Valid certificate. (_For the sake of this example, we will use a self-signed certificate_)